misskey-dev/misskey/docs/setup.en.md

 ----------------------------------------------------------------

-If you can use Docker, Please see [Setup with Docker](./docker.en.md).
+If you can use Docker, please see [Setup with Docker](./docker.en.md).

 *1.* Domains
 ----------------------------------------------------------------